"Let food be thy medicine and medicine be thy food."

 Helpful Apps

-2. The Cronometer app is an invaluable resource for individuals seeking to track and optimize their nutritional intake.
-With its extensive database of foods and nutrients, Cronometer allows users to easily log their meals and monitor their daily intake of calories, macronutrients, vitamins, and minerals.
+2. The Cronometer is extensive food and nutrient database which allows users to track meals and monitor daily intake of calories, macronutrients, vitamins, and minerals.

 "A healthy outside starts from the inside."